ArchLinux Desktop Environment Survival Guide

 useradd -m -G wheel -s /bin/bash your_username

-2. Install sudo and grant privileges to login user
+2. Install sudo and grant privileges to the login user

-3. Logout from root and relogin using the created user account.
+3. Log out of root and log back in using the created user account.

-1. Normal method: Install various services through package manager (All docker setup below can be ignored)
+1. Normal method: Install various services through package management (All docker environment setups below can be ignored)

 2. Install V2Ray using docker (Recommended, isolated from ArchLinux environment, highly stable)